Six fewer clicks. A faster path for students. This is how I redesigned the USF Mobile app.

 Create a cohesive navigation system with recognizable interaction patterns, allowing users to browse without a second thought.

-Problem: User retention
+Problem: User Retention

-Building upon my lo-fi sketches, I began developing details of the interface with mid-fi wireframes.
 My underlying goal being to create a straightforward and cohesive experience for students, I gravitated toward a clean and modern visual interface.
 Most importantly, I made sure to prioritize the features students found to be useful, and tried to make them easily accessible.

 Typography